octoenergy/octoenergy.github.io/_posts/2016-05-05-django-elb-health-checks.markdown

 ---
 title: Django, ELB health checks and continuous delivery
 layout: post
+category: news
 author: David Winterbottom
 banner: /assets/img/posts/2016-05-05-django-elb-health-checks.jpg
 hex: 727377
 ---

 A robust means of deploying web applications with Amazon Web Services is to use an [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/) (ELB) to balance requests between an "Auto Scaling Group" (ASG) of EC2 instances.
 As well as horizontally scaling, this set-up allows automated canary (aka blue-green) deployments, where new application versions are deployed as a new ASG which replaces the existing EC2 instances; a so-called "immutable infrastructure" approach.

 Such a procedure relies on ELB "health check" requests to test that the new EC2 instances are ready to take production traffic (and the old instances can be terminated).
 For canary deployments, it's important that the health check is accurate: false positives lead to broken applications being brought into production, causing errors, downtime, and other sadness.